Ravy-LFL/GlycoFreq/README.md

 `./Glyco_MKII.py -top examples/topology_file.pdb -trj examples/trajectory_file.xtc-output . -threshold 8`

-And will produce this outputs :
+And will produce these outputs :
+    - **contact_with_CARA.pdb** : The PDB file with the proportion of interaction as b-factor.
+    - **out_count_carbohydrates.csv** : The CSV file which contains the informations of how many time a residue is in contact with the carbohydrate.

+These outputs are also in the `examples/results/`.

 The PDB file colored by PyMol.
+It was colored, using the command line shown earlier.
+Blue demonstrate a no interactions at all, and going through white to red, demonstrate greater count of contact.
+The grey molecule here is the carbohydrate.

 ![Alt text](img/example_glyco_mkII.png)

 And the CSV file.